 Splendid Sikkim Bike Tour

 Landlocked between the towering Himalayas from sides, the most striking part of Sikkim, apart from its astounding natural beauty, is the’ happiness quotient’ of the people.
-Call it’s the result of good weather, company of the Himalayas or just a genetic marvel, you will love the cheerful vibe of the place.
+Call it the result of good weather, the company of the Himalayas, or just a genetic marvel, you will love the cheerful vibe of the place.
 The fluttering flags of high monasteries share whispery legends with the winds, as small villages busy themselves with farming.
-For a cyclist, riding from one mountain to another with terraced paddy fields, dense forests and the haunting chants of monasteries for company, is a lifetime experience.
+For a cyclist, riding from one mountain to another with terraced paddy fields, dense forests, and the haunting chants of monasteries for company, is a lifetime experience.
 This cycling tour gives you an experience of the simple living of the hills and fantastic landscapes infused with brilliant local food and a tryst with the local customs and traditions.

 Gangtok | 13:00hrs

 Min.
 2, Max.
 14

 Majestic mountainsRide past the majestic mountains and monasteries

 |DAY 5||Ravangla||Buddha Retreat||B,L,D||20km/12mi||cycling|

 |DAY 9||Hee||Dhungay Homestay||B,L,D||30km/18mi||cycling|